Introduction and expectations

 PGR 13.15 PhD, MPhil and Professional Doctorates: Published work not otherwise included at PGR13.10.1 (4.)

 PGR 13.15.1 Reference must be made in the thesis to any publications that have arisen from the research due to be assessed which have not otherwise been included as at PGR13.10.1 (4.).
-Copies of the documents must be placed in a secure pocket at the end of the thesis, and completion of form RD20 (DOC) is also required.
+PDF copies of the documents must be submitted at the same time as the thesis, and completion of form RD20 (DOC) is also required.
 The only exception is where the published programme specification requires that these are included in the thesis in a specified way, (for example for some Professional Doctorate awards).

 Awards by publication (DPhil and MPhil) will follow submission requirements for their award in this respect (see PGR13.17 – PGR13.20).

 PGR 13.16 Other variations to the prescribed submission format

 PGR13.16.1 [See regulations at PGR14.2.5R] Where the candidate wishes to submit part or all of the thesis other than in the standard format currently required, permission must be obtained from RDAB.
 The application must describe how the contents can be better expressed in the preferred format and how it is capable of being assessed.
 Applications are made to the Officer to RDAB on the correct form (RD20 (DOC) as early as possible in the PGR's registration and before the examination arrangements for final assessment have been approved (EX1 process).
 All applications must have the support of the Director of Studies.

 Procedures about preparing the submission for MPhil or DPhil by publication